 The amount of any fees or amount of any other price reduction that is not related to the drug or dispensing fee.
 For example, any claims processing fee applied to the claim.

-The final reimbursement amount of each claim for the drug.
+The final ingredient cost reimbursement amount of each claim for the drug.

-The final reimbursement of any dispensing fee;
+The final reimbursement of any dispensing fee.

-The type of health coverage being reimbursed, for example, commercial vs. Medicare and self-funded vs. fully insured;
+The type of health coverage being reimbursed, for example, commercial vs. Medicare and self-funded vs. fully insured.

-The status of the claim for example paid, rejected, under appeal.
+The status of the claim, for example paid, rejected, under appeal.

-The dates of when the claim was submitted and when it was paid (if applicable) to ensure the PBM is timely when paying clean claims.
+The dates of when the claim was submitted and when the PBM reimbursed the pharmacy, to ensure the PBM is timely when paying clean claims.

-If the claim was rejected or is under appeal, provide reasons.
+If the claim was rejected or is under appeal, provide reasons, including applicable rejection codes.
 The regulator should verify the PBM provides a reasonable basis to pharmacies for the status of the claim.

 *This information may be pared down if the regulator is only looking at dispensing fees and not all claims data.
-But pharmacy and network information is important to assess whether the PBM is reimbursing dispensing fees consistently across pharmacies in a network.
+However, pharmacy and network information is important to assess whether the PBM is reimbursing dispensing fees consistently across pharmacies in a network.

 Others Reviewed